jbussemaker/SBArchOpt/docs/algo/segomoe.md

 # Define folder to store results in
 results_folder = ...

-# Use Mixture of Experts: automatically identifies clusters in the design space with different best surrogates
+# Use Mixture of Experts: automatically identifies clusters in the design space
-# ("experts").
-Can be more accurate, however also greatly increases the cost of finding new infill points.
+# with different best surrogates ("experts").
+Can be more accurate, however
+# also greatly increases the cost of finding new infill points.
 use_moe = True

 # Options passed to the Sego class and to model generation, respectively
 sego_options = {}
 model_options = {}

-# Get the interface (automatically initialized if the results folder already contains results)
+# Get the interface (will be initialized if the results folder has results)
-interface = SEGOMOEInterface(problem, results_folder, n_init=100, n_infill=50, use_moe=use_moe,
+interface = SEGOMOEInterface(problem, results_folder, n_init=100, n_infill=50,
+                             use_moe=use_moe, sego_options=sego_options,
-                             sego_options=sego_options, model_options=model_options)
+                             model_options=model_options)

 # Initialize from other results if you want
 interface.initialize_from_previous('path/to/other/results_folder')